 If you see something like “{{'Health Services' | translate}}” in one of the html files you have to look for “Health Services” in fr.json to find the translation at the right side.

 For a new language you better copy fr.json rename the copy to something like nl.json (Dutch ) and replace the right side translation with translations for the new language.

-Add translation to zzelement

-See Dataelements for the dossiers

-See the paragraph “Dataelements for the dossiers” for adding translation for the new element description, this will as well be the translated name for the service.

-Add OU for new language

-Well see the picture below, for the new language a new OU has to be created and the dataset ZZDossier has to be assigned to the new ou.